-If you know you want to attend one of the Zoom office hour meetings, please try to email me in advance to let me know.
-If no one has emailed me and no one attends in the first 30 minutes, I will likely end the office hours for that session (again, that is unless someone lets me know they plan to attend that day.
+If you know you want to attend one of the Tuesday meetings, please try to email me in advance to let me know.
+If no one attends in the first 30 minutes, I will likely end the office hours for that session, unless someone lets me know they plan to attend that day.